-Take advantage and get a free consultation with Dr. Drew Hall..
+Take advantage and get a free consultation with Dr. Drew Hall.

-More than 16 million Americans visit doctors or hospital for neck pain treatment in 2014.
+More than 16 million Americans visit doctors or hospitals for neck pain treatment in 2014.
 (2) And while cervical discs disorders accounted for only 15 percent of those visits, the condition was responsible for 33 percent of neck-pain related hospitalizations.

-Two of the most common reasons people suffer with neck pain are pinched nerves in the neck and cervical discs bulges.
+Two of the most common reasons people suffer from neck pain are pinched nerves in the neck and cervical discs bulges.
 When a disc herniates, the bulge can impact the spinal nerve or the spinal cord, causing pain and weakness in that part of the body it supplies.

 In the case of a neck disc herniation, the pain starts in the neck and travels down the arm in the area served by the damaged nerve.
 Symptoms may include: